-From 1993 he was director of OTP Bank's Zala County Directorate, and from 1998 he served as the managing director of the bank's West Transdanubian Region.
+From 1993 he was director of OTP Bank's Zala County Directorate, and from 1998 he was the managing director of the Bank's West Transdanubian Region.

-From 1 March 2006 until 14 April 2016 - when he retired - he was deputy CEO of the Credit Approval and Risk Management Division.
+From 1 March 2006 until 14 April 2016 - when he retired - he was Deputy CEO of the Credit Approval and Risk Management Division.
 He was Chairman of the Board of Directors at OTP Factoring Ltd. between 2006 and 2017.